-The following guidelines apply to all customers who send their goods to Lufapak GmbH and their locations.
+The following guidelines apply to all customers who send their goods to Lufapak GmbH and their locations in Germany

-These delivery guidelines are part of the contract and our services are complement.
-The delivery guidelines guarantee a proper receipt of goods in compliance with legal requirements, keep a correct allocation of delivered goods and a fast storage to the storage location of the customer.
+These delivery guidelines are part of the contract and our services and must be complied with.
+The delivery guidelines guarantee a proper receipt of goods in compliance with legal requirements, keep a correct allocation of delivered goods as well as a fast storage to the customers storage location.

 These delivery guidelines neither release the transport service provider nor the supplier of compliance of legal requirements.

-They serve the regulation of the inbound logistic processes in each location of Lufapak GmbH.
-Each valid version can be viewed on our homepage: https://www.lufapak.de/en/fulfillment-shipping-logistics-provider/delivery-guidelines/
+They serve to regulate incoming goods processes at all Lufapak location the regulation of the inbound logistic processes in each location of Lufapak GmbH.
+Each valid version can be viewed on our homepage: https://www.lufapak.de/en/fulfillment-shipping-logistics-provider/delivery-guidelines/.

 c/o Customer name